 President William Clinton was ready to leave office by the time he admitted marijuana should be decriminalized.

 Just as the anti-marijuana crowd was losing its support, President George W. Bush appointed John P. Walters Drug Czar and allocated additional federal dollars to focus on marijuana enforcement while promoting student drug testing.
-There was an escalation in taking a military approach to domestic drug law enforcement including 40,000 SWAT raids every year mostly targeting nonviolent drug offenders.
-Only state-level reforms slowed the growth of the drug war.
+There was an escalation by the federal government taking a military approach to domestic drug law enforcement including 40,000 SWAT raids every year mostly targeting nonviolent drug offenders.
+Finally, state-level reforms slowed the growth of the drug war and began to turn it around.

-John P. Walters meets with President George W. Bush.
+John P. Walters meets with President George W. Bush to discuss their War on Drugs.

 By 2010, over $1 trillion had been spent on the War on Drugs, and that year 500,000 people were incarcerated on drug charges, and to what end?
 By 2015, the United States had entered an opioid epidemic.
-Opioid overdose deaths exceeded 59,000 in 2016 and were the leading cause of death of Americans under 50 years of age.
+Opioid overdose deaths exceeded 59,000 in 2016 and were the leading cause of death of Americans under age 50.
 The number of marijuana overdose deaths in 2016 remained constant at 0.

 PharmaXtracts sells the finest, purest CBD products at the lowest prices you will find anywhere.
 With over three decades of combined experience in the CBD industry, PharmaXtracts is a Band of Brothers who decided the CBD market needed a serious intervention.
 No longer could we stand by and let false information be perpetuated and insignificant dosages be taken by people in need of CBD’s many benefits.
 It was time for us to bring clarity to a once shady world.